billythegoat356/Pandore/README.md

 <p align="center"><strong><i>Feel free to make a pull request on this repository to submit any idea!</i></strong</p>

 <br><br>
-* Replace the font with the white color so the ascii can convert normal images
+* Replace the font with the white color so the ASCII art will have a "transparent font"
 <br><br>

 -----